Find a Welding School Near You

 All three processes use heat to join metal pieces.
 But soldering and brazing employ lower temperatures so that the base pieces of metal are not melted.
 In soldering and brazing, a filler metal is melted, joining the pieces together.

 Soldering is used extensively in the assembly and repair of small electrical or electronics components (such as circuit boards).
-Brazing utilizes higher temperatures than soldering and is often used in the fabrication or repair of major appliances, HVAC equipment, engine parts, and other products made of thin metals that welding might distort.
+Brazing utilizes higher temperatures than soldering.
+It is often used to manufacture or repair major appliances, HVAC equipment, engine parts, and other products made of thin metals that welding might distort.

 Is welding dangerous?